Client: Balfour Beatty

 This 77,000 cubic metre containment tank was an upgrade to the existing 223-acre Olefins 6, Sabic’s Wilton Plant, built in 1979.

 Cidon were appointed by Balfour Beatty to construct the 77,000 cubic metre full containment Ethane tank.
-The tank comprises of a 67.5 metre diameter and 1 metre thick base.
-It has 34-metre-high circular tapered, post-tensioned walls topped with a 3-metre-deep ring beam section.
+The tank comprised of a 67-metre diameter and 1 metre thick base.
+Additionally, it had 34-metre-high circular tapered, post-tensioned walls, topped with a 3-metre-deep ring beam section.
 The structure was finished with a 500 mm thick domed concrete roof, constructed over an air risen support structure.

 - The tank is the largest of its kind in Europe.